phongsi/new-chapter-bot/README.md

 # new-chapter-bot
-tool for automating new chapter posts
+tool for automating new chapter posts on /r/noveltransations on reddit